abpframework/abp/docs/en/release-info/migration-guides/abp-9-0.md

 }
 ```

-Notice, the since the book entity has two same navigation properties, ABP Suite renamed them with a duplicate number.
-In this version on, ABP Suite will ask you to define a propertyName for the navigationProperties and you'll be able to specify a meaningful name such as:
+Notice, that since the book entity has two same navigation properties, ABP Suite renamed them with a duplicate number.
+In this version, ABP Suite will ask you to define a propertyName for the **navigation properties** and you'll be able to specify a meaningful name such as:

 ```csharp
 public class BookWithNavigationPropertiesDto